 - You can now work with individual LAS or ZLAS files in ArcGIS Pro.
 The same functionality that is available for LAS datasets is available for the individual LAS and ZLAS files.

 - Pipeline Referencing is a new ArcGIS extension for pipeline industry users that manage the location of their asset data through linear referencing.
 It has a feature-based approach to linear referencing location management, to enable your work with linear referenced data in ArcGIS Pro.

 - The Imagery tab has tools for working with image and raster data.
 It has tools for ortho mapping, georeferencing, raster functions, image classification, raster processes, and indices.

 - There are two cases where raster functions can process the entire extent of the raster at the source resolution: distributed raster analysis and global functions.
-Raster analysis uses Portal for ArcGIS to boost the performance of raster processing by distributing the workload to the server; these can be performed on any raster function.
+Raster analysis uses ArcGIS Enterprise to boost the performance of raster processing by distributing the workload to the server; these can be performed on any raster function.
 There is also a set of functions called global functions that can process the extent of your raster at full resolution.
 Global functions can be run locally on your machine, but it is recommended that you use the power of your distributed raster analysis to process the data.

 - In addition to the new global functions, there are three new raster functions available to perform on-the-fly processing on rasters: Key Metadata Function, Rasterize Attributes Function, and Zonal Remap Function.

 - Orthorectifying removes distortions and creates a planimetric image at every location with a consistent scale across all parts of the image.
 Orthorectification is the process of stretching the image to match the spatial accuracy of a map by considering location, elevation, and sensor information.
 To learn more about ortho mapping, see Ortho mapping in ArcGIS Pro.